Innovative Solutions Canada — Zero emissions technologies for industrial process heating

 grant_single_labels|admissibility

-- Research and development activities must take place in Canada
+- Research and development activities must take place in Canada.

 grant_eligibility_criteria|who_can_apply

-- Incorporated in Canada (federally or provincially)
+- Incorporated in Canada, either federally or provincially.

 grant_eligibility_criteria|zone